 Ensigns and lieutenants junior grade send repair parties and fire teams out to stop imaginary flooding and fires as young petty officers lead firefighting teams into the engine room.
 All the while, their senior leadership prompts them on the correct procedures and methods.

 “It’s so important that they learn these skills,” said CWO2 David Cornelius, the main propulsion assistant on board the Forward.
 “It’s not like your house where you can just go out on your front lawn and wait for the fire department.
 On a ship, you’ve got nowhere to go.”

 Boardings are an all-hands evolution and come at all hours of the day and night.
-On April 22, at about 11 p.m., the boarding team was awakened to board a vessel the bridge watch spotted leaving Haiti.
+One night at about 11 p.m., the boarding team was awakened to board a vessel the bridge watch spotted leaving Haiti.
 The Forward was under strict orders to board any vessel departing Haitian waters.

 Cutter teams all across the Coast Guard are answering the call to duty.
-The commandant of the Coast Guard has temporarily ordered the increase of patrol lengths for all the medium and high endurance cutters in the fleet by 10 days and decreased the frequency of mid-patrol breaks for the crew in response to the nation’s national security needs at home and abroad.
+The commandant of the Coast Guard ordered the increase of patrol lengths for all the medium- and high-endurance cutters in the fleet by 10 days and decreased the frequency of mid-patrol breaks for the crew in response to the nation’s national security needs at home and abroad.
 This means less time at home with loved ones and less time in port where a phone call can be made.

 The crew of the Forward is aware of the change, but few seem concerned.

 “This may sound strange coming from a guy with three kids and a wife at home, but we have a job to do out here,” said Jordan.
 “We’re going to do that job no matter how long it takes.”